tango-controls/tango-doc/source/tools-and-extensions/archiving/bensikin.rst

     Figure 2: Bensikin Main Panel

--  The Bensikin Profile Manager is here to manage profiles which means :
+-  The Bensikin Profile Manager is here to manage profiles which means:

    - Creating a new profile